 Turmoil of World Economy – A Blessing In Disguise?

-In recent months, I have literally received hundreds of emails that have requested that I speak or write about our economy’s current state.
+In recent months, I have received hundreds of emails requesting that I speak or write about our economy’s current state.
 I was particularly asked what my opinion is about acquiring precious metals and living independently of the grid.
-Regarding the latter, I have personally taken steps to be energy-independent by installing solar panels.
-We also have our own water source and grow our own foods, and for the winter months, we use a small greenhouse to provide some essential foods.
+Regarding the latter, I have taken steps to be energy-independent by installing solar panels.
+We also have our water source and grow our foods, and for the winter months, we use a small greenhouse to provide some essential nutrition.
 Being a vegan/vegetarian makes it easy to be nearly self-sufficient concerning food.

 Turmoil of World Economy - A Blessing In Disguise?
 1

-If possible, I recommend that people move away from areas of high or dense population to more rural areas where they have access to arable land and clean, natural water.
-If that’s not possible, try to find a small piece of land where you can grow your own food.
+If possible, I recommend that people move from areas with high or dense populations to more rural areas with access to arable land and clean, natural water.
+If that’s impossible, try to find a small piece of land where you can grow your food.
 Many people now convert their lawn into a vibrant vegetable garden.

 Many years ago, I had predicted the emergence of what I call the ‘spiritual economy,’ which is to evolve from the ashes of our current, purely materialistic economy.
 I perceive the massive decline of our economy and the imminent collapse of the hollow values that uphold it (largely debt-based) as an inevitable step to birth the new, love-based, life-promoting economy where everyone will benefit from generated waves of prosperity, not just a select few.

-We are collectively transitioning out of an unsustainable state of existence where we rely on things like fiat paper money that is being printed faster than we can think; medications that are designed to make us sicker by the minute so that we will spend more money on trying to regain our health; foods that are nutritionally worthless and make us crave and overeat them even more; water that is poisoned by the super-toxic fluoride, hormones, plastic particles and radiation from dumped nuclear waste material.
-We irradiate our food with microwaves and our brains with radio waves emitted from cell phones and other high tech devices.
-We stop talking to each other because it is more fun to send text messages, day and night, and be entertained by video games and an endless number of TV programs.
+We are collectively transitioning out of an unsustainable state of existence where we rely on things like fiat paper money that is being printed faster than we can think, medications that are designed to make us sicker by the minute so that we will spend more money on trying to regain our health; foods that are nutritionally worthless and make us crave and overeat them even more; water that is poisoned by the super-toxic fluoride, hormones, plastic particles and radiation from dumped nuclear waste material.
+We irradiate our food with microwaves and our brains with radio waves from cell phones and other high-tech devices.
+We stop talking to each other because it is more fun to send text messages day and night and be entertained by video games and an endless number of TV programs.

 Our planet and its inhabitants are on the brink of extinction.
 What politicians and economists refer to as healthy economic growth is now fiction.
 Huge amounts of fiat money are being moved from one hand to another, from one organization or company to another, from one country to another.
 Still, all this means that someone gets wealthier while another becomes poorer.
 A true health economy benefits everyone, not just a selected few.

 Food shortages are increasing, and food prices are rising.
-The rest of the foods that don’t go up in price are heavily subsidized by taxpayers’ money.
+Taxpayers’ money heavily subsidizes the rest of the foods that don’t go up in price.
 Massive bailouts of failing banks that make money off others in distress are further eroding the value of the currency and, therefore, the economy.
-Clever Wall Street investors spend a lot of money to make a lot more money, all out of thin air.
+Clever Wall Street investors spend a lot of money to make a lot more, all out of thin air.
 But someone is going to lose whatever they win.
 Considering the entire economy, there is no real benefit in shifting wealth from one entity to another.

 Creating poverty, which sows the seeds of crime, is a very lucrative business that serves ‘economic growth.’
-We spend billions of dollars each year on incarcerating people and keeping them there.
-It costs $40,000 – $60,000per year to house and feeds one prison inmate.
+We spend billions of dollars yearly on incarcerating people and keeping them there.
+It costs $40,000 – $ 60,000 per year to house and feed one prison inmate.
 In the US, we have over 2,000,000 prisoners.
 That’s a staggering $80,000,000,000 being ‘invested’ in the economy.
-The US has also spent $1.2 trillion on wars since 2001, money that could have easily eradicated the most severe poverty on the entire planet.
+The US has also spent $1.2 trillion on wars since 2001, which could have easily eradicated the most severe poverty on the planet.

-Economic growth measured by how much money is being spent on creating or maintaining social-economic problems is economic regression, not economic progress.
-And there is a natural limit to such economic regression.
-The gap between the rich and poor widens by the minute, and it a just a matter of time before the masses will revolt to assure their own survival and that of their families.
-The more we waste our energy and resources on controlling or fixing problems, the more likely we will have to face even more of them.
+Economic growth measured by how much money is spent on creating or maintaining social-economic problems is economic regression, not economic progress.
+And there is a natural limit to such economic deterioration.
+The gap between the rich and poor widens by the minute, and it is just a matter of time before the masses will revolt to ensure their survival and that of their families.
+The more we waste our energy and resources on controlling or fixing problems, the more likely we will face even more of them.
 As the old saying goes, like attracts like.
-We can forget about reaching the end of the current recession so that everything can go back to ‘normal.’
+We can forget about reaching the end of the current recession so that everything can return to ‘normal.’
 What’s considered normal is not good enough anymore.
 Humankind deserves to move on.